Should you keep calling a prospect or is it time to let go and move on to the next lead?

 How to determine if there’s an opportunity and that this company is worth pursuing?

 - If they have problems/challenges even if they can’t decide to commit for now.

 - If they have a provider but would still consider other providers

 - If there’s anything that they would like to improve with their current setup.

 Close a sale

-On this stage, the prospect expressed his interest and would like to discuss further on how your company can help their business.
+At this stage, the prospect expressed his interest and would like to discuss further how your company can help their business.

 Prospect: We’re not interested at this time.

 Agent: I understand.
 How about if we send you more information for future reference?
 In case you might be doing something in the future, you have our files ready.
 Would that work for you?